North Carolina State House: History

 On June 21, 1831, while working to fireproof the building, workers accidentally set the roof on fire.
 Following the major fire of May 29 in Fayetteville, the state had decided to protect the wooden roof of the state house with zinc sheets.
 The accident occurred while soldering the nail heads to the zinc.
 The resulting destruction of both the state house and Canova's statue was described in The Raleigh Register on June 23 as follows:

 Awful conflagration!
 It is our painful and melancholy duty again to announce to the public another appalling instance of loss by fire, which will be deeply felt and lamented by every individual in our State.
 It is nothing less than the total destruction of the Capitol of the State, located in this city.
 Of that noble edifice, with its splendid decorations, nothing now remains but the blackened walls and smouldering ruins.
 The State Library is also entirely consumed, and the Statue of Washington, that proud monument of national gratitude, which was our pride and glory, is so mutilated and defaced that none can behold it but with mournful feelings, and the conviction involuntarily forces itself upon their minds, that the loss is one which can not be repaired.
 The most active exertions were made to rescue this chef d'ouvre of Canova from the ravishes of the devouring elements, nor were they desisted from until the danger became imminent.

 As the blaze burned from the roof towards the bottom of the building, North Carolina Secretary of State William Hill had time to save a significant amount of state documents, carrying them out of his office to the adjacent Union Square.
 From 1833 to 1840, a new North Carolina State Capitol was built on the same site.
 It also included a central domed rotunda, which now has a copy of Canova's statue.
 The Sully painting of Washington was rescued from the fire and reinstalled in the new building.
-From 1831 to 1838, the General Assembly met in the Government House, temporarily displacing the governor who moved into rented quarters.
-The Government House was the state-owned residence of the governor at the south end of Fayettteville Street, built about 1815.
+From 1831 to 1838, the General Assembly met in the Governor's Palace, temporarily displacing the governor who moved into rented quarters.
+The Governor's Palace was the state-owned residence of the governor at the south end of Fayetteville Street, built in 1816.
 The 1838-1839 General Assembly met in a new building owned by Benjamin B. Smith at the corner of Market and Fayetteville streets.